shadowman-lab/shadowman.reports/README.md

 ### Using Shadowman Reports Ansible Collection

-An example for using this collection to scan a Linux host for packages:
+An example for using this collection to scan a Windows host for packages:

 ```yaml